-Attached teletype reports interview of former SA Daniel J. Brennan, Jr., by Michael Epstein, Staff Member, Senate Select Committee on Intelligence Activities (SSC) concerning communications Brennan may have seen in 1964 to Legats, London and Rome, in the Martin Luther King investigation.
-(Brennan was Chief of our Liaison Section in 1964) Prepage had no recollect present at Brennan's home at Brennan's request, when Epstein arrived.
+Attached teletype reports interview of former SA Daniel J. Brennan, Jr., by Michael Epstein, Staff Member, Senate Select Committee on Intelligence Activities (SSC) concerning communications Brennan may have seen in 1964 to Legats.
+London and Rome, in the Martin Luther King investigation.
+(Brennan was Chief of our Liaison , Section in 1964).

-Section in 1964).
 Brennan had no recollection of same but furnished on request names of Legats he believed were then in London and Rome (Charles Bates and Armand A. Cammarota respectively; both still in Bureau).
-Teletype also reports contact between Epstein and Newark SA George Edwin Jones who was
+Teletype also reports contact between Epstein and Newark SA George Edwin Jones who was present at Brennan's home at Brennan's